-- 1. Register of students with anaphylaxis - How this information will be recorded, what will be included - Where it is located and - Who will maintain and update the register - 2.
-Location, storage and accessibility of autoinjectors (EpiPen) - Where the plans and EpiPen's will be located student and those for general use - Procedures for camps, excursions and special activities - 3.
-Emergency Response - Complete and up-to-date list of students identified at risk of anaphylaxis and where this is located - Details of Individual Anaphylaxis Management Plans and ASCIA action plans and their locations within the school and during off site activities or special events - Location and storage of autoinjectors, including those for general use - How appropriate communication with staff, students, parents is to occur - 4.
-Staff training - Expectations in the school for training and how this will be done. - How the records of training will be maintained and by whom. - Who are the anaphylaxis supervisors in the school - 5.
-Communication plan - Outline the practices within the school for the following - Raising staff awareness arrangements for twice yearly briefing, regular briefings, induction of new staff, CRT staff, etc.
+- 1. Register of students with anaphylaxis - how this information will be recorded, what will be included - where it is located and - who will maintain and update the register - 2.
+Location, storage and accessibility of autoinjectors - where the plans and autoinjectors will be located student and those for general use - procedures for camps, excursions and special activities - 3.
+Emergency Response

-- Raising student awareness Use of fact sheets, posters with messages about anaphylaxis, peer support, etc. - Working with parents developing open, cooperative relationships with parents/guardians/carers, how information will be shared; requesting and updating medical information - Methods for raising school community awareness e.g. Newsletter, website, information nights, assemblies
+- a complete and up-to-date list of students identified at risk of anaphylaxis and where this is located - details of Individual Anaphylaxis Management Plans and ASCIA action plans and their locations within the school and during off site activities or special events - location and storage of autoinjectors, including those for general use - how appropriate communication with staff, students, parents is to occur - 4.
+Staff training - expectations in the school for training and how this will be done. - how the records of training will be maintained and by whom. - who are the anaphylaxis supervisors in the school - 5.
+Communication plan - outline the practices within the school for the following - raising staff awareness arrangements for twice yearly briefing, regular briefings, induction of new staff, CRT staff, etc. - raising student awareness Use of fact sheets, posters with messages about anaphylaxis, peer support, etc. - working with parents developing open, cooperative relationships with parents/guardians/carers, how information will be shared; requesting and updating medical information - methods for raising school community awareness e.g. Newsletter, website, information nights, assemblies